ugavr2025/final-project-website-vr-nest/README.md

 Hi!
 I am a senior CS major.
 I was born in New York, but moved down to Alpharetta, Georgia in 2015.
 Currently I am enjoying this vr class a lot.
 I have unity experience, however I have never worked with vr games before, so in a lot of ways this is a very new experience

+Silvia Chen

+Hi!
+I’m Silvia Chen, this is my last semester in UGA.
+I enjoy turning creative ideas into interactive digital experiences and love the feeling of seeing my code come to life.
+Outside of coding, I enjoy flower arrangement, and playing PC games.